kdeldycke/kevin-deldycke-blog/content/2020/truenas-configuration.md

   $ zfs list -r -t snapshot tank/my-data
   ```

-- Rename all snaphot's names prefixes from `auto-` to `daily-`, for the `tank/my-data` dataset and its children:
+- Rename all snapshot's names prefixes from `auto-` to `daily-`, for the `tank/my-data` dataset and its children:

   ```shell-session
   $ zfs list -r -t snapshot tank/my-data